bodyb/FLL-BOS/README.md

 The memory of the spike is limited so this function breaks up the path locations so it creates multiple positions to travel to first and then to the end

 Log Function:
-Place after every piece of movment code
+Place after every piece of movement code
 Logs the current angle and movement the robot travelled at the current time

 DetectMovement Function:
-This function returns the position of the robot, it acts like a varible Uses sign a cosign to detect the amount of movement the robot made veritcal and horizontal The amount travelled is the hypotenuse of the triangle and sign and cosign of the current angle are multiple by amount travelled to get its position
+This function returns the position of the robot, it acts like a varible Uses sign a cosign to detect the amount of movement the robot made veritcal and horizontal The amount traveled is the hypotenuse of the triangle and sign and cosign of the current angle are multiple by amount traveled to get its position

 #Functions File:
 Contains previously made functions used in the 2021 - 2022 FLL season